ebics-java/ebics-java-client/README.md

 - Implementing UserDetailService to maintain user data
 - Download file indexing in order to find relevant data (like payment status by id, account statement by transaction,..)
 - Replace xmlbeans with JAXB
+- Enhance re-usability of the submodules
+  - Ensure that ebics-java-lib can be used standalone if somebody need completely other use-case
+  - Reduce tight coupling between ebics-dbmodel and ebics-rest-api